Covering groups of minimal exponent: Background

-In order to introduce the notion of covering group, we provide the minimal background about Schur's theory on projective representation, referring to \cite{Isaacs}.

-The first way to study a projective representation $\varphi:G\to\PGL_n(\C)$ is to associate it with an element of the \emph{Schur multiplier}.
-To this aim, we consider a \emph{section}, which is a map $\tau:G\to\GL_n(\C)$ making the diagram
+The first way to study a projective representation $\varphi:G\to\PGL_n(\C)$ is to associate it with an element of the \emph{Schur multiplier} as follows.
+A \emph{section} for $\varphi$ is a map $\tau:G\to\GL_n(\C)$ making the diagram